niowniow/coductor/README.md

 ### Setup Renku session
 In your Renku project
-- create a new session
+- Create a new session
 - Choose **External environment**
 - Add the following URL to **Container Image** field
 ```